 Sedona is a somewhat small city located in the state of Arizona.
 With a population of 10,339 people and five constituent neighborhoods, Sedona is the 54th largest community in Arizona.

 Sedona home prices are not only among the most expensive in Arizona, but Sedona real estate also consistently ranks among the most expensive in America.

-Sedona is a decidedly white-collar city, with fully 88.55% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Sedona is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Sedona who work in office and administrative support (12.32%), management occupations (12.01%), and food service (9.43%).
+Sedona is a decidedly white-collar city, with fully 89.88% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Sedona is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Sedona who work in office and administrative support (13.53%), sales jobs (12.22%), and management occupations (12.15%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.02% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Sedona telecommute to their jobs.
+Overall, about 19.33% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

+Sedona is a somewhat ethnically-diverse city.
 The people who call Sedona home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sedona residents report their race to be White, followed by Asian.
 Sedona also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.91% of the city’s residents.
-Important ancestries of people in Sedona include German, Irish, Italian, and French.
+People of Hispanic or Latino origin account for 11.99% of the city’s residents.
+Important ancestries of people in Sedona include German, English, Irish, Italian, and French.

 The most common language spoken in Sedona is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.